SleepyLoser/UnityGif/README.md

    5. `GifImage.Instance.Stop(gifData, rawImage)` : stops gifData playing on rawImage
    6. `GifImage.Instance.Clear()` : clears all gifData data
    7. `GifImage.Instance.Clear(gifData)` : clears the specified gifData data
    * In order to save memory space, GIF is decoded only when it is played for the first time (making textures), the process is asynchronous, so it will take a while to play it for the first time.
-According to ` GifImage.
+According to `GifImage.
 Instance.
 GifState [gifData.
 Name] [rawImage.
-GetHashCode ()] ` access to current state of the object to handle:
+GetHashCode ()]` access to current state of the object to handle:
    1. `None` : GIF is not initialized
    2. `Loading` : GIF is loading the texture
    3. `Ready` : The GIF texture has been loaded
    4. `Playing` : GIF is playing
    5. `Pause` : The GIF is paused
    * The `clear()` function is used to destroy the texture data of the GIF, and the GIF will be decoded again the next time it is played.
-4. If you need to change the filter mode or wrap mode of the GIF texture (which has not been decoded) while playing, directly on the ` GifImage.Instance.FilterMode ` or ` GifImage.Instance.WrapMode ` assignment.
-If the GIF has already been decoded, it needs to be re-decoded (use 'Clear()' to clear the old data and then use 'Play()' to re-decode). **Note: Texture mode acts on global decoding!!!**
+4. If you need to change the filter mode or wrap mode of the GIF texture (which has not been decoded) while playing, directly on the `GifImage.Instance.FilterMode` or `GifImage.Instance.WrapMode` assignment.
+If the GIF has already been decoded, it needs to be re-decoded (use `Clear()` to clear the old data and then use `Play()` to re-decode). **Note: Texture mode acts on global decoding!!!**

-### To-do list
+## To-do list

 * Parts that may be optimized in the future:
   1. Reuse textures using object pools
   2. Batch play of multiple coroutine GIFs (render in batches)
 * Features may be added in the future:
   1. Get the GIF online and play it

+## Changelog

+* v1.0.0
+  * Initial version
+* v1.0.1
+  * Separate part of the function logic, and add locks for global types of operations (such as: pause, stop all GIF playback) to prevent the security risks of repeated running of related functions when multi-threaded operations

 ## 使用说明<a id = "Chinese"></a>